bitfocus/companion-module-generic-ping/HELP.md

 ## Actions

-This module inherently has no actions.
 If you wish to perform an action based on a ping state, use a Trigger with the variables built into this module.

+* Start Ping (Ping will auto start when module is configured, but if you want to stop pinging and restart it, use this action)
+* Stop Ping (Variables and Feedbacks will stop working also)

 ## Variables